Blockchain with proof of quantum work: Experimental Implementation Details

 We can establish two such independent strongest paths, using two stakeholders who have not mined any blocks, and define their pair delay, $D_{pair}$, as the number of blocks in the first path absent from the second path (i.e. the depth at which there is disagreement in the strongest chain).
 If two users agree on the strongest chain this delay is $0$, and is otherwise positive.
 Stakeholders can be miners: the pair delay describes the distribution of mining power relative to a typical user.
 If pair-delays are with high probability less than $\mathcal{D}$, then a stakeholder can have corresponding confidence that blocks of depth at least $\mathcal{D}$ on the strongest chain are immutable, since mining power is concentrated on branches compatible with the block validity.
 We call $\mathcal{D}$ the transaction delay.

-For figure \ref{threshold-P2} we measure 1 pair-delay per chain following each mining event on chains of length from 512 up to 2048.
+For figure \ref{threshold-P2} we measure 1 pair-delay per chain following each mining event on chains of length from 512 up to 1024.
 We determine the empirical distribution of $D_{pair}$, discarding statistics from the first half of each chain.
-We threshold the distribution to determine a transaction delay with 95\% confidence, presenting the mean and variance with respect to at least 5 (at most 10) blockchains.
-Although pair-delays measured this way are correlated, for each data point we have at least thousands of effectively independent samples for each data point, so that a 95\% quantile is established with reasonable confidence~\cite{RevisitingGelmanRubin}.
+We threshold the distribution to determine a transaction delay with 95\% confidence, presenting the mean and variance with respect to 16 blockchains as indicated in captions.
+Although pair-delays measured this way are correlated, for each data point we have at least thousands of effectively independent samples, so that a 95\% quantile is established with reasonable confidence~\cite{RevisitingGelmanRubin}.